grocha7/best-sellers-tailwind/README.md

    - The scrollbar thumb increases to 6px height when hovering/touching it.
    - This requires hiding the default browser scrollbar.

+6. **Accessibility and SEO:**
+   - Use semantic HTML elements (<header>, <main>, <section>, <h2>) for better structure and readability.
+   - Has ARIA attributes (aria-labelledby, aria-describedby, aria-live, aria-atomic, aria-expanded, aria-controls) to enhance accessibility.
+   - Include descriptive alt text for images and proper labels for interactive elements

 ### Tech Stack

 - **HTML**